The Transnational Institute's History Founded in 1974

 Building a fellowship of activist scholars

-Ahmad began awarding fellowships to support the work of promising individual scholars and writers from around the world, including the Booker prize-winning novelist John Berger, specialists like John Gittings, Richard Gott, Ernst Utrech, “Race and Class" editor A. Sivanandan and many others.
+Ahmad began awarding fellowships to support the work of promising individual scholars and writers from around the world, including the Booker prize-winning novelist John Berger, specialists like John Gittings, Richard Gott, Ernst Utrecht, “Race and Class" editor A. Sivanandan and many others.
 Together they prepared a common framework for TNI’s programme.
 Ahmad thus laid the groundwork for an international network of scholar-activists committed to social change, which typifies TNI to this day.

 Between 1974 and 1976, Ahmad also established close working relationships with a wide range of progressive organisations, such as Counter Information Services (CIS), the Institute of Race Relations (IRR) and the North American Congress on Latin America (NACLA).